VISUALIZATION OF C.H. JANKI

 Enhance investment with VR

-The client wanted to develop a simulation (VR visualization) for one of their investment projects: corridors, one shopping centre level, an underground car park and land development around the investment.
+The client wanted to develop a simulation (VR visualization) for one of their investment projects.
+They wanted it to consist of corridors, one shopping center floor, an underground car park and land development around the investment.
 Of course, we were required to make all of that possible to see and “visit” in virtual reality.

 This is a model example of how to bridge the gap that has always existed between the project and the product.
 It was clear that the VR visualization should contain not only the building, with its size, space and remarkable design, but also the entire experience of visiting it.
 In the end, what we sell is feelings and dreams.